Katwijk aan den Rijn: Katwijk aan den Rijn today

 The municipal government house is now located in Katwijk aan de Rijn, on the border with Katwijk aan Zee.
 De Molenwijk in Katwijk aan den Rijn, with many flats or apartments, was greatly changed in the 1980s.
 Many old flats were demolished and a new flat, the Molenburgh, was built, as well as many single-family homes.
 A number of flats were also renovated, such as the flat on Tulpstraat (Tulip Street) with a number of shops at ground level including the well-known café, the Wachtje (little sentry or look-out).

 The district Cleijn Duin, according to the municipality of Katwijk, also lies in Katwijk aan den Rijn, although common opinion is divided.
 The highway N206 was often seen as the dividing line between Katwijk aan Zee and Katwijk aan den Rijn.

 Places of interest

 Dorpskerk Church has towers and choir dating from about 1300.
 The nave dates from the middle of the 15th century.
-Within the church is the tomb of Willem van Lyere en Maria van Reigersberch (1663), a principal work of Rombout Verhulst, and an organ (1765) in Rococo style.
+Within the church is the tomb of Willem van Lyere en Maria van Reigersberg (1663), a principal work of Rombout Verhulst, and an organ (1765) in Rococo style.
 Johannes de Doperkerk is a Roman Catholic church from 1846.
 The flour mill Korenmolen De Geregtigheid is a brick tower mill from 1740.

 The main road in Katwijk aan den Rijn is the Rijnstraat.
 Every year in the last week of August there is an autumn festival.
 There is a fair.
 In 2015 there was a temporary train in the Rijnstraat.

 De schutter (man on horse) is an equestrian statue by G.Brouwer, 1986.